yowainwright/developer-ci-benefits/docs/07-beginning-integration.md

 Once code is unit tested and the developer is more confident to submit a pull request or merge their code into a master (shared) branch, there are more safety checks to assist them in submitting code.

 **Note:** the sentence above assumed that [git]() is being used.
 Code can be submitted via alternate patterns like FTP or saving within a CMS.
-In those scenerios unit tests and the integrations below can still be used.
+In those scenarios unit tests and the integrations below can still be used.

 ## Safety Checks